Created on

-This article describes that Apple iCloud Private Relay is designed to protect the privacy of users by ensuring that when they browse the web in Safari, no single party—not even Apple—can see both the user and what sites they're visiting.
+This article describes that Apple iCloud Private Relay is designed to protect the privacy of users by ensuring that when browsing the web in Safari, no single party—not even Apple—can see both the user and what sites are visited.

 Private relay tries to find a proxy using domain names and then relays the traffic through those proxies resulting in hiding the traffic.